MicroEJ/docs/DeviceDeveloperGuide/ui/leds/leds.rst

 The BSP should be able to return the state of an LED.
 If it is not able to do so (for example ``GPIO`` is not accessible in read mode), the returned value may be wrong.
-The MicroEJ application may not be able to know the LEDs states.
+The MicroEJ Application may not be able to know the LEDs states.

 When there is no LED on the board, a *stub* implementation of C library